simwrapper/simwrapper.github.io/docs/aftersim-intro.md

 2. Open a terminal and find the file _(probably Downloads folder)_ and issue the command
    - `chmod +x mini-file-server-mac` to make it executable
 3. Move it to the folder you want to serve, and you can now double-click to start the server
+4. Test that it's working by running the server and browsing to <http://localhost:8000>.
+If you see a file listing, then it is working! 🎉 🎉

 ### Files on public-svn and other internet locations